Quinn avoids prison, gets probation as judge rejects prosecutor's objections - South Carolina Radio Network

 Pascoe had objected, arguing Quinn’s guilty plea two months ago was not valid.
 The longtime legislator admitted to a misconduct in office charge that he failed to report payments made to his family firm by the University of South Carolina, which had interests before the House at the time.
 Quinn said the failure to report was a mistake, but Pascoe argued Quinn never actually admitted wrongdoing.
 He had asked the judge to consider the litany of other evidence investigators gathered against Quinn before agreeing to drop those charges.

-But Judge Mullen shut down the objection and said Quinn’s guilty plea wahttps://www.southcarolinaradionetwork.com/wp-admin/post-new.phps just that.
+But Judge Mullen shut down the objection and said Quinn’s guilty plea was just that.
 “If Richard Quinn, Jr., was the worst of the worst, why did you allow him to one misdemeanor count of statutory misconduct in office on one very limited admission?” she said.
 She added Pascoe had the option to appeal.

+Quinn’s defense team of Johnny Gasser and Greg Harris said Mullen’s sentence was fair.

+“I think the judge came to a fair decision based on the evidence presented to her,” Harris said.
+“It doesn’t matter how many times Mr. Pascoe says that Rick Quinn committed offenses A, B, and C. Until and unless those offenses are proven, it’s only Pascoe’s word.
+The judge recognized that today in her sentencing when she told Mr. Pascoe that she was not going to consider any of his allegations against Mr. Quinn in formulating the appropriate sentence and she did, in fact, give an appropriate sentence in this case.”

 Meanwhile, Mullen also fined a business owned by Quinn’s father Richard Quinn, Sr. $2,500 for failing to register as a lobbyist.
 She also ordered First Impressions, Inc., to pay $3,000 in restitution.
 A grand jury had indicted the elder Quinn on conspiracy and illegal lobbying counts, but they were dropped as part of the guilty plea.